-An impact fee is a one-time capital charge imposed on developers by municipalities to help fund the capital cost of the additional public services, infrastructure, or transportation facilities necessitated by, and attributable to, new development.
-To date, impact fees have been imposed almost exclusively by local governments.
+A one-time capital charge imposed on developers to help fund the capital cost of the additional public services, infrastructure, or transportation facilities necessitated by, and attributable to, new development.
 How might they work in Nevada?

-State-level impact fees to mitigate impacts specific to the state's highway facilities have not been implemented in Nevada.
-They can be formulated as revenue-generating fees or as disincentives for certain types of development.
-No impact fee assessment is likely to be sufficiently robust to generate substantial revenue for the statewide transportation system.
-And while impact fees may incentivize certain growth patterns, some businesses, intent on locating in a certain place, may consider the fee 'the cost of doing business' and proceed with developments anyway.
-Thus, more study as to how impact fees are assessed, where they are assessed, and the size of the fees would be needed to better understand their viability.
+- State-level impact fees to mitigate impacts specific to the state's highway facilities have not been implemented in Nevada. - They can be formulated as revenue-generating fees or as disincentives for certain types of development. - No impact fee assessment is likely to be sufficiently robust to generate substantial revenue for the statewide transportation system.

-Payroll taxes for transportation: could they be used for statewide funding?
+New additions to the list: legal & policy implications Payroll taxes for transportation: could they be used for statewide funding?
 What are payroll taxes?

-Payroll taxes refer to federal, state and local taxes that are levied on wages or salaries, generally paid by the employer and used for specific programs such as unemployment insurance.
-Nevada levies a Modified Business Tax (also called General Business Tax) on all businesses.
+- Federal, state or local taxes levied on wages or salaries, generally paid by the employer and used for specific programs (such as unemployment insurance). - Nevada levies a Modified Business Tax (also called General Business Tax) on all businesses.
 The amount paid varies depending on the size of the payroll.
 There are also industry-specific payroll taxes, including taxes for businesses in the financial and mining industries.

-Payroll taxes are not used widely for statewide transportation funding
+Payroll taxes are not used widely for statewide transportation funding - In Nevada, no payroll taxes are imposed for transportation purposes. - At the federal level, and in some states, payroll taxes are used to induce certain transportation behavior, such as commuting. - Where payroll taxes are used for transportation, they tend to be imposed locally.